YarnSpinnerTool/YarnSpinner/README.md

 Yarn Spinner has been used in a number of critically acclaimed games, including [Night in the Woods](http://nightinthewoods.com), [A Short Hike](https://ashorthike.com), [Lost in Random](https://www.ea.com/en-au/games/lost-in-random), and many more.

-It's free to download and use for free and commercial games, and is open source under the terms of the MIT License.
+To get Yarn Spinner, and support the team behind it, buy a copy from [the Yarn Spinner Itch.io Store](https://yarnspinner.itch.io) or check out the [Yarn Spinner Documentation](https://docs.yarnspinner.dev).

 ## Getting Started

 This repo contains the core source code for the Yarn Spinner compiler.
 If you want to use it in a game, you should get the appropriate package for your game engine.
+The best place to learn the next steps is in the [Yarn Spinner Documentation](https://docs.yarnspinner.dev).

 ### Official Packages